A first-time owner of a cast iron skillet wrote to me the other day to ask, “Should I add oil to my skillet before or after heating it?”

 All cooking oils have a smoke point, the threshold at which they stop to move around in your skillet and start to break down.
 This process is called oxidation and will cause an intense burning smell like what you might get if you left something on the stove for too long or used old oil.

 Once it happens, there’s no turning back; you may have to replace the oil in your pan.
-As a general rule of thumb, you should always choose a cooking oil with a lower smoke point than the heat of the cooking method that you’re using for the recipe in question.
+As a general rule of thumb, you should always choose a cooking oil with a higher smoke point than the heat of the cooking method that you’re using for the recipe in question.

 Below, I’ll give you my tips for how to always choose the right kind of cooking oil.